Vyral/base-template/_drafts/how-to-determine-your-home-buying-budget.md

 {% include youtube.html %}

-How should you budget your expenses before you buy a new home?
-Find out today.
+<center>How should you budget your expenses before you buy a new home?
+Find out today.</center>

 Today I’d like to quickly walk you through how you can determine what your budget should be when you’re buying a home.